-Understanding fire separation requirements to determine construction mixed use buildings.
+Understanding fire separation construction requirements for mixed use buildings.

 This post is a continuation of PART 1 | Mixed Use Construction Requirements.

 When determining the required fire resistance of separating walls, it is important to remember that your due diligence is not complete at code analysis.
 For example, some cities may require sprinkler systems while the International Building Code may not.
 Parking requirements and impervious surface ratios of cities like Nashville will limit building footprint, thus adding multiple stories and potentially changing the Construction Type.